-- 19. The Monitoring Officer will prepare a report for consideration by the Standards and Conduct Committee.
+- 19. The Monitoring Officer will commission a report for consideration by the Standards and Conduct Committee.
 This report will include readily obtainable information (such as minutes of meetings or Clerk's notes), a summary of the complaint and the efforts made to resolve the matter informally. - 20.
-The Monitoring Officer must arrange for a meeting of the Standards and Conduct Committee (or the relevant Sub-Committee6)7 to be convened to consider the Monitoring Officer's report of the complaint.
-Wherever possible the meeting will take place within 28 days of the Monitoring Officer's report being finalised. - 21.
+The Monitoring Officer must arrange for a meeting of the Standards and Conduct Committee (or the relevant Sub-Committee) to be convened to consider the commissioned report of the complaint.
+Wherever possible the meeting will take place within 28 days of the report being finalised. - 21.
 If the complaint relates to a Parish or Town Councillor, one of the co-opted Parish Members will be invited to attend the Committee meeting.
 The Parish Member will not be entitled to vote at the meeting, but will be entitled to speak at the discretion of the Chair. - 22.
 The following people will also be invited to attend the Committee meeting: - a.
 The complainant; - b.
 The subject Member; - c.
 The Group Whip (if relevant); and - d.
 The Independent Person. - 23.
-The Monitoring Officer will also attend the meeting in order to present their report. - 24.
-After initial consideration of the Monitoring Officer's report, the Committee will take statements from the following parties (either in person or in written form if the person is unable to attend the meeting): - a.
-The complainant; and
+The Monitoring Officer will attend the meeting in order to advise the committee. - 24.
+At the beginning of the meeting the Committee will be asked to consider whether the complaint should be considered in private in accordance with the provisions of Rule 10 of the Access to Information Procedure Rules relating to exempt